Craft Idea: Creating a World Map with Photos

 - Holiday photos

 - Adhesive tape

-- Colourful masking tape
+- Optional: colourful masking tape and Post-its

 - Double-sided tape or poster strips

 For the main component of this craft idea you’ll need a world map, optimally one in the format of a large poster.
 Naturally, the selection here is endless.
 On some free-of-charge photo websites, such as Pixabay, you can download high-resolution world maps in various styles and colours.
 You can then develop these as an ifolor photo poster.
 For designing a world map with your own holiday photos, it’s recommended to use a format at least 60 x 90 cm large.

 Topographical maps are the most realistic since they display elevations in the various countries.
 These maps, however, are often not labelled at all or just display the name of each country.
 If you’d like a world map that’s a bit more clearly arranged and packed with info, you could go with a more stylised world map with labels.
 World maps with too much info on them, however, could quickly become an eyesore.

 Alternatively, many world maps are available in pastel tones as an art print.
 These might not have labels on them and rarely display country borders, but they tend to be a bit more decorative.